 Self-doubt can strike anyone in any industry, but creatives in particular are closely associated with images of internal conflict.
 Is there truth behind the stereotype of the tortured artist finally emerging from their studio clutching a work of brilliance, and if so, where does it come from?
 Most importantly of all, how can artists deal with self-doubt?

 Like most stereotypes, the idea of the troubled artist is neither nuanced nor useful.
-However, it does tap into a struggle that artists at every stage of their career appear to have to deal with: talent, refined art techniques won’t help you outrun confidence issues, and nor will the best pencils or drawing apps.
+However, it does tap into a struggle that artists at every stage of their career appear to have to deal with.
+Even the best art techniques (opens in new tab) won’t help you outrun confidence issues, and nor will the best pencils (opens in new tab) or drawing apps (opens in new tab).

 Comic artist and illustrator Adam Hughes (opens in new tab) has worked for the biggest publishers in the business, and even he still wrestles with feelings of doubt.
 “It’s never changed, but I just do the work,” he reveals.
 “Not as quickly as if I was burning with confidence, but I get it done.
 That’s the only real issue: do your doubts actually stop you in your artistic tracks?”